-Marketing Communications Account Executive
+Marketing Communications Account Executive (HIRED)

 Central Piedmont Community College is Mecklenburg County’s resource for academic excellence and cultural enrichment.
 Located minutes from uptown Charlotte, CPCC is in close proximity to the Queen City’s growing Greenway project, professional sports arenas, and a number of premiere restaurant and shopping outlets that attract visitors from Mecklenburg County and beyond.
 Today, more than 70,000 students call CPCC home, making it the largest community college in the Carolinas and a job training powerhouse as it strives to be the national leader in workforce development.

 Responsible for developing, executing and assessing strategic retention and completion marketing communication plans, processes and campaigns for all current and recent CP students.
 Works with key stakeholders in various cross-functional and cross-organizational departments to produce high-quality, highly-engaging current student communications from concept to completion.
 Under the general direction of the Executive Dir./Dir. of Communications, the Marketing Communications Account Executive will help develop, implement, and monitor all aspects of the marketing, communication and student engagement in accordance with the college’s marketing, communication and branding plan — as well as its retention and engagement plan – supporting the organization’s overall strategy and objectives.

 Duties and responsibilities:

 • Oversees and provides leadership and strategic marketing communication direction for the development of comprehensive communications, marketing, outreach and promotion plans to support and help achieve retention and engagement goals.

 • Demonstrates a thorough knowledge of retention and engagement marketing and communications best practices to leverage consumer psychology and targeted marketing to create long-term strategies (including persuasive communications) to ultimately increase the retention/enrollment and engagement of current or recent students throughout the academic cycle.